russellbrenner/aifred/README.md

 - Routing: Model hint and/or `@provider` select OpenAI or Anthropic; otherwise defaults.
 - Tools: Requested tools are validated per provider capability.
 Unsupported tools are dropped and noted in the reply header.
 - Context: History is trimmed approximately to fit under `AIFRED_MAX_INPUT_TOKENS` (oldest first), while reserving part of the budget for completions.
 - Tool schemas are included in requests (OpenAI function tools; Anthropic tool definitions).
+If `AIFRED_TOOL_EXEC=1`, basic tool execution is performed:
+  - `web_search`: DuckDuckGo Instant Answer (JSON) with HTML fallback.
+  - `fetch_url`: Fetches and extracts readable text from a URL (best-effort).
+  - `citation_extract`: Extracts basic case and U.S.C. citations from provided text.
+  - `case_search`: Queries CourtListener API for cases (best-effort, public API).
-If `AIFRED_TOOL_EXEC=1`, basic tool execution is performed (e.g., `web_search` via DuckDuckGo HTML); results are appended as tool messages and a second model call is made.
+  Results are appended as tool messages and a second model call is made.

 ## Testing
 Run all tests: